Be Yourself Tonight

 The whole albums like that, but Would I Lie to You? is the strongest multiplatform performer of the bunch.
 Although I must add that in 1986 I heard them perform Conditioned Soul in concert and I was completely blown awaythey turned it from the tense moody piece it was on the album into a powderkeg of emotions that barely held back its explosion throughout and didnt disappoint in the end.
 That was a song I had no idea could be a rocker, but it really was a knockout; its a stealthy stunner on the album, to be sure, with a lovely structure that establishes one face of emotional outlook and then mirrors it back slightly warped (through a glass darkly, as it were), culminating in wounded/paranoid and slightly schizophrenic voices (both human and electric guitar) thrashing out their inner conflicts and demons before closing with one last tense attempt at achieving peace that still gets one last stab.

 The rest of the album, well, I cant rave THAT much for it all, but I could come close.
 Its tight and strong throughout, with the exception of Adrian and the final track, both of which suffer from bombastic production overkill (so much so that worn-out ears are likely to miss the fact that the latter ends with a musical quotation of the Sweet Dreams riff and is the here it comes, here it comes again bit of Here Comes That Sinking Feeling a reference back to Here Comes the Rain Again?).
+[Good heavensin 2018, I very belatedly realized that I have utterly failed to make any note of Sisters Are Doin It for Themselves, that anthem Lennox almost parthenogenically birthed and which she delivered with Aretha Franklin as fellow midwife.
+After having heard it so many times, I find it hard to recall how I responded to it initially, but I do still enjoy it now and sometimes find it downright anthemic as was intended.]

 The songs are all masterfully crafted, again with the exception of the final track (but Adrian makes the cut on this call, as its really quite lovely to sing along with).
 One thing that determines whether I consider rock songs masterfully crafted is their flexibility to translate into different contexts, a flexibility Eurythmics first demonstrated to me: does I Love You Like a Ball and Chain work as an acoustic R&B concert tune?
 Hell, yeah they did it as recently as 1999s Peacetour and it held up just fine.
 (My favorite extreme example of this is their Mississippi Delta blues rendition of Missionary Man, available on the Angel single.)